We are contiuning to meeting on our premises, and everyone is welcome! Here's what you need to know.

 There is ample parking in our Church car park, so you shouldn't have a problem finding a space, especially if you are disabled.

-Our morning service lasts for about 45 minutes, and we hear part of the Bible read, explained and applied to real life, and pray.
+Our morning service lasts for about an hour, and we hear part of the Bible read, explained and applied to real life, and pray.
 You won't be asked to do anything, and you don't need to be a Christian to come - everyone is welcome to just come and listen in.
-We are currently working our way through Luke's gospel.
 Wear whatever you like & makes you feel comfortable.
 We don't have a dress code - most people wear casual clothing.
 Our services are free, and you won't be asked to give any money.

 It has been over 3 months since the lockdown started, and whilst we have much to be thankful for, the last few months have been hard.
 After the disorientation of the first few weeks, a ‘new normal’ has set in - both in terms of church life, but also more generally in society as we have learnt to live with the restrictions.
 Many have found this phase particularly hard, and we are thankful for the way we have rallied as a church family.
 We are particularly thankful for the newly established care team, which has sought to meet particular practical needs as they have arisen, and for the ways in which our community groups have been a place of love, support, and care.